AlexanderLapygin/dags/CONTRIBUTING.md

 ### Publishing details

-The versions of the changed public modules are published by the `versionup-then-release-in-ci` command.
+The versions of the changed public modules are published by the `versionup-then-release-by-ci` command.
 When it is executed, Lerna bumps the versions of the changed packages, push them to github, after which CI in its turn creates the releases and publishes them to NPM.